Digital Signage Systems: Your Guide

-Once you know what you want to achieve and have created a profile of the audience that will you’ll be engaging with to achieve them, you’ll be able to create the right content: you’ll know what you want you to achieve with your digital signage and what your audience wants to see.
-For an in-depth analysis of digital signage content, go to our content guide here.
+Once you know what you want to achieve and have created a profile of the audience that you’ll be engaging with to achieve them, you’ll be able to create the right content: you’ll know what you want you to achieve with your digital signage and what your audience wants to see.
+For an in-depth analysis of digital signage content, go to our content guidelines here.

 How types of content can achieve different objectives

-- ● Show high resolution pictures and videos next to your product shelves to show your products in action and give powerful product pitches.
+- ● Show high-resolution pictures and videos next to your product shelves to show your products in action and give powerful product pitches.

 - ● Increase the level of traffic into a store with a call-to-action advertised as an animation in the shop window.